Section 21 notice: Prescribed form

-The Secretary of State may prescribe the form which Section 21 notices must be given.
+The Secretary of State could prescribe the form which Section 21 notices must be given.
 (Note: 2015 c.
 20 s.
-37) The required form has been prescribed as Form 6A as originally laid out in the Assured Shorthold Tenancy Notices and Prescribed Requirements (England) (Amendment) Regulations 2015.
+37) The required form was prescribed as Form 6A as originally laid out in the Assured Shorthold Tenancy Notices and Prescribed Requirements (England) (Amendment) Regulations 2015.
 This form replaced the form originally prescribed under the Assured Shorthold Tenancy Notices and Prescribed Requirements (England) Regulations 2015 before it came into effect, as a result of the original containing a significant error regarding how long a notice is valid for.

-There is disagreement as to whether the prescribed form was required for tenancies granted before 1 October 2015 and associated statutory periodic tenancies.
+There was disagreement as to whether the prescribed form was required for tenancies granted before 1 October 2015 and associated statutory periodic tenancies.
 (Note: 2015 No. 1646 reg.
 1) If the requirement applied to the older tenancies, then it came into effect on 1 July 2018.
 (Note: 2015 No. 994 (C. 69) art.
 10) An updated Form 6A was prescribed on 1 June 2019 to coincide with the commencement of the Tenant Fees Act 2019.
 (Note: 2019 No. 915 reg.
 2) Without the restriction to its application that was present in the first 2015 Regulations, (Note: 2019 No. 915 reg.
 1) there are no questions as to its applicability to existing older tenancies.

 A modified Form 6A was published on the government's website on 26 March 2020 to reflect the longer notice period required under the Coronavirus Act.
 Since the modified form was not set by either primary or secondary legislation, but simply modified and published on the government's website, it is debatable whether the form as available on the government's website is valid or not, without relying on arguments that the form as published is substantially to the same effect (Note: 2015 No. 620 reg.
 2) as that prescribed following authorities from Ravenseft Properties Ltd v Hall.

 Prescribed legal requirements

-No section 21 notice may be given by a landlord while the landlord is in breach of a prescribed requirement relating to the condition of the property, health and safety of the occupiers, and the energy performance of the property.
+No section 21 notice could be given by a landlord while the landlord is in breach of a prescribed requirement relating to the condition of the property, health and safety of the occupiers, and the energy performance of the property.
 (Note: 2015 c.
 20 s.
-38) Two requirements have been prescribed under this section (Note: 2015 No. 1646 reg.
-2) for tenancies which began from 1 October 2015, other than statutory periodic tenancies that have been excluded.
+38) Two requirements were prescribed under this section (Note: 2015 No. 1646 reg.
+2) for tenancies which began from 1 October 2015, other than statutory periodic tenancies that were excluded.